Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 ![screenshot](https://github.com/Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/blob/main/screenshot.PNG?raw=true)

 Just set a path to save the captures, press Play and fire the blueprint!
+You also have the option to add padding around the object to have less tight bounding boxes.
 It will create 2 folders when taking the captures:

 - images: contains the capture files as .png